Transonic-Integrated-AeroDesign/AeroDes/README.md

 ## <a name="References"></a> References

-[1] JJ.
-Chattot and MM.
+[1] J.J.
+Chattot and M.M.
 Hafez.
 2015.
 Theoretical and Applied Aerodynamics: And Related Numerical Methods.
 Springer Netherlands, Dordrecht